Novartis applauds Quebec, the first province to list Zolgensma® for the treatment of pediatric patients with spinal muscular atrophy (SMA)

 Novartis applauds Quebec, the first province to list Zolgensma® for the treatment of pediatric patients with spinal muscular atrophy (SMA) Français

-- Public reimbursement under the Régie de l'assurance maladie du Québec, effective October 20th will apply for children with SMA following the recommendation from the Institut national d'excellence en santé et services sociaux
+- Public reimbursement is effective October 20th and will apply for children with SMA following the recommendation from the Institut national d'excellence en santé et services sociaux

 - Zolgensma is the first gene therapy to receive formal public reimbursement in Canada

 DORVAL, QC, Oct.
-15, 2021 /CNW/ - Novartis Pharmaceuticals Canada Inc. applauds the government of Quebec's decision to provide public reimbursement for Zolgensma® (onasemnogene abeparvovec) under the Régie de l'assurance maladie du Québec (RAMQ) for the treatment of children with SMA.
+18, 2021 /CNW/ - Novartis Pharmaceuticals Canada Inc. applauds the government of Quebec's decision to provide public reimbursement for Zolgensma® (onasemnogene abeparvovec) for the treatment of children with SMA.
 The announcement, which takes effect on October 20th, was made today by Health Minister Christian Dubé and follows the recommendation from the Institut national d'excellence en santé et services sociaux (INESSS) made earlier this year, which includes a pathway for children up to 6 months of age and case-by-case access for children beyond 6 months of age.
-The specific criteria for reimbursement will be available on the RAMQ website.
+The specific criteria for reimbursement will be added to the Liste des médicaments, available soon on the Régie de l'assurance maladie du Québec (RAMQ) website.

 "Today's news from Minister Dubé brings hope to the families in my care who have been seeking access to Zolgensma for their children," said Dr. Nicolas Chrestian, Chief of Pediatric Neurology, specialized in neuromuscular disorders at Centre Hospitalier Mère Enfant Soleil, Université Laval in Québec City.
 "Prompt access to treatments like Zolgensma that can halt progression of SMA are critical for children to reach their developmental potential and having costs covered by the province helps remove some of the impact that SMA can have on families."